jasonmorton/Cateno/README.md

 # Cateno
 =======
 Cateno is a system for computational category theory and applications.
 It provides an interactive calculator for free morphism expressions and string diagram generation.
 It also handles concrete categories, and can be used as a typed numerical linear algebra system.
-A number of algorithms are implemented at the levelof catgorical abstraction: you just need to specify how an object satisfies some axioms, and you have access to fast algorithms for inference, tree decomposition, contraction, and so on.
+Algorithms are implemented at the level of catgorical abstraction: you just need to specify how the necessary interface is implemented, and you have access to fast algorithms for inference, tree decomposition, contraction, and so on.
+This enables fast development of models of uncertainty.

 Check out the static demos (Ipython/Jupyter notebooks): [qubits](https://github.com/jasonmorton/Cateno/blob/master/demo/ThreeQubitsFTS.ipynb), and screencasts:

 Cateno is primarily written in Julia.
+Cateno can be used in an IPython/Jupyter notebook, interactively at the Julia prompt (with diagram-drawing in a separate window), or as a set of libraries.
+In the future we plan to make available bindings or ports to other languages.

 ## Goals